vanruesc/hygress/README.md

 [![npm version](https://badge.fury.io/js/hygress.svg)](http://badge.fury.io/js/hygress)
 [![Dependencies](https://david-dm.org/vanruesc/hygress.svg?branch=master)](https://david-dm.org/vanruesc/hygress)

-A hypotrochoid progress visualisation library.
+A hy(potrochoid pro)gress visualisation library.
 The animation that this module provides can be combined with other rendering processes and doesn't use an isolated animation loop.
 The decision of where, when and how Hygress should draw something is entirely yours.